adrianskelton/project3/README.md

 ## **Testing**

+### **Manual testing**

+During the design process I often tested and improved up the functionality of the game.
+I knew I wanted the game to look visually pleasing so used an ascii artwork for the game but this looked cluttered with the code so I imported it from a separate file in artwork.py
+This also avoided long line pep8 errors when putting run.py through the validator.

 Problem: Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt as it was added after initial deployment.\
 Fix: Ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked, solution found on code institute slack community.\